Celebrating Story ~ Celebrating Christ ~ Celebrating Craft

-But since recognizing the depth and beauty of sacramental theology and the power of the redeemed imagination, I’ve realized it’s all too easy to reduce the Christian worldview to a purely intellectual thing.
+But ever since I recognized the depth and beauty of sacramental theology and the power of the redeemed imagination, I’ve realized it’s all too easy to reduce the Christian worldview to a purely intellectual thing.
 We can have all our theological and philosophical ducks in a row, but if we don’t cultivate a passionate love for goodness, truth, and beauty, we’re no better than the crashing cymbals described by Saint Paul in 1 Corinthians 13.
 And if that wasn’t convicting enough, I also realized we can’t just love goodness, truth, and beauty for their own sakes.
 They have a Source: Jesus Christ.
-When we love the gifts without loving their Giver, we become idolators–and all our talk of heroism, love, and perseverance become flimsy, hollow sentiment.
+If we love the gifts without loving their Giver, we become idolators–and all our talk of heroism, love, and perseverance becomes flimsy, hollow sentiment.

-HOWEVER.
-When we acknowledge and love the Giver and see His goodness in the noblest of heroes, His truth in the victorious fight against evil, and His beauty in the simple joys of life…then we will find new encouragement even in the stories we think we know so well.
+But when we acknowledge and love the Giver, when we see His goodness in the noblest of heroes, His truth in the victorious fight against evil, and His beauty in the simple joys of life…then we will find new encouragement even in the stories we think we know so well.

 The Evangelium [the Gospel] has not abrogated legends; it has hallowed them, especially the ‘happy ending.’
 The Christian has still to work, with mind as well as body, to suffer, hope, and die; but he may now perceive that all his bents and faculties have a purpose, which can be redeemed…All tales may come true; and yet, at the last, redeemed, they may be as like and unlike the forms that we give them as Man, finally redeemed, will be like and unlike the fallen that we know.”J.R.R.
 Tolkien, author of The Lord of the Rings

-I review movies, books, TV, and music from a Christian worldview, yes–but I also review them from a Christ-saturated imagination.
-I want to help YOU find the Good, the True, and the Beautiful in great stories and songs–but I also want to help you recognize their true Source even in the most unlikely of stories.
+Here at A Writer’s Tale, I examine movies, books, TV, and music from a Christian worldview–but I also review them from a Christ-saturated imagination.
+I want to help YOU find the Good, the True, and the Beautiful in great tales and songs–but I also want to help you recognize their true Source, even in the most unlikely of stories.